 The literature regarding the safety of methylene blue, even during direct intradermal injection, is supportive of its use.
 When used for lymph node mapping (i.e., direct intradermal and intraparenchymal injection), there is consistent evidence of local inflammatory reactions ranging from local wheal and flare (0.5% of patients) to focal erythema with induration (5% of patients).3,4 Superficial tissue toxicity occurred in only 1.25% of patients.4 These reactions were proportional to the concentration of methylene blue dye (ranging from a dilution of 1:1 to 1:7) and the superficiality of the injection.4 Emergency Physicians (EPs) need to be aware of the potential complications arising from its use just as with any drug or dye introduced parenterally or intradermally.
 The tissue toxic effects are believed to be much less for intra-articular injections than direct intradermal injection.

 The primary indication for injecting a joint with methylene blue dye is to assess the integrity of the articular joint capsule (Figure 78-2).
 This includes any of the following injuries in close proximity to a joint: skin laceration, a visible joint capsule through a wound, an open fracture, extravasation of serous or serosanguineous fluid from a wound, or a traumatic loading of the joint with evidence of a deformity or an acute effusion.
-The finger, wrist, elbow, shoulder, toe, ankle, knee, and ...
+The finger, wrist, elbow, shoulder, toe, ankle, knee, and hip (with ...